 The Evolution of Independent Game Development

 Independent game development has existed as long as games themselves, with early computing pioneers creating games as passion projects before a commercial industry existed.
 However, the modern indie movement emerged in the late 2000s when digital distribution platforms eliminated the barriers that had previously made independent publishing nearly impossible.
-Before digital storefronts, getting a game into retail stores required publisher relationships, physical manufacturing, and distribution networks that independent developers simply could not access.
+Before digital storefronts, getting a game into retail stores required publisher relationships, physical manufacturing, and distribution networks that independent developers simply couldn’t access.

 Steam, Xbox Live Arcade, and the PlayStation Network created digital channels where individual developers could publish directly to massive audiences without publisher gatekeeping.
 Simultaneously, powerful game development tools became freely available.
 Unity, GameMaker, and later Unreal Engine provided professional-quality development environments that individuals and small teams could use without licensing fees, dramatically reducing the technical and financial barriers to game creation.